nhsbsa-data-analytics/prescription-cost-analysis/README.md

 # License

-The `gphs-annual-rap` RAP, including associated documentation, is released under the MIT license.
+The `prescription-cost-analysis` RAP, including associated documentation, is released under the MIT license.
 Details can be found in the `LICENSE` file.